 Sometimes you need to spend time alone to fully unwind.
 Book yourself in for a date with you and enjoy your favourite relaxing hobby.

 You might like to bake, testing your artistic talent by decorating cupcakes or tackling the Paul Hollywood eight-strand plait.
 Maybe you want to spend entire Sundays watching Netflix while laying back on your comfortable sofa?
-The Collins recliner sofa perfectly caters to your relaxation needs.
-Either keep it simple and stay sitting up or lean right back in bed mode.
+The Kingsbridge recliner sofa perfectly caters to your relaxation needs.
+Either keep it simple and stay sitting up or recline to your favourite position.
 Available in either supple leather or warm fabric, this recliner sofa will enhance any time you have to yourself.

 Whatever way you like to relax, make sure you plan in rejuvenation time for yourself and send us your top tips to our social channels.
 Whether it’s a picture of your favourite calming space or a suggestion of which music to listen to, share your ideas on how to relax on our Instagram and Pinterest pages.